AbirHasanArko/Numerical-Computing-Suite/Numerical Integration/Simpson's three-eighths rule/README.md

 Validity Condition
 - n must be a multiple of 3
-- Data points must be equally spaced
+- Data must be equally spaced

 --------------------------------------------------